redhat-cne/spec/spec.md

 All context attribute values MUST be of one of the types listed above.
 Attribute values MAY be presented as native types or canonical strings.

-A strongly-typed programming model that represents a O-RAN Event or any extension MUST be able to convert from and to the canonical string-encoding to the runtime/language native type that best corresponds to the abstract type.
+A strongly-typed programming model that represents a Cloud Native Events or any extension MUST be able to convert from and to the canonical string-encoding to the runtime/language native type that best corresponds to the abstract type.